codedwithlikhon/Tribe/README.md

 # Tribe AI Chatbot

-An AI-powered developer companion that combines the [Tribe WebContainer Runtime](https://docs.tribe.sh/) with the [AI SDK Gemini CLI provider](https://ai-sdk.dev) to deliver a full-featured, in-browser coding workspace.
+An AI-powered developer companion that combines the [Tribe WebContainer Runtime](https://docs.tribe.sh/) with the [Vercel AI SDK](https://ai-sdk.dev) Google Generative AI integration to deliver a full-featured, in-browser coding workspace.
 Users can chat with the assistant to scaffold projects, run commands, edit files, and preview live applications – all without leaving the browser.

 > **Note**: The assistant requires valid credentials for the configured AI provider (Gemini, Groq, or Cohere).
 Without them the API server will respond with a `503` status code.

 ## Features

 - **WebContainer orchestration** – Boot, manage, and teardown a WebContainer workspace directly from the chat UI.
-- **AI-guided workflows** – Uses Gemini 2.5 Flash via the `ai-sdk-provider-gemini-cli` provider and structured outputs to generate actionable instructions.
+- **AI-guided workflows** – Uses Google Generative AI (Gemini) via the official `@ai-sdk/google` provider, with CLI OAuth fallback, to generate actionable instructions.
 - **Design-forward scaffolds** – Natural language prompts default to production-ready Next.js 15 + Tailwind CSS + shadcn/ui workspaces enriched with Geist tokens.
 - **Groq + Gemini + Cohere flexibility** – Switch between Gemini, Groq, or Cohere large language models by configuring environment variables.
 - **File system management** – Create, edit, and delete files/folders using natural language commands or the built-in editor.
-- **Command execution** – Run arbitrary shell commands (`npm install`, `npm run dev`, etc.) with realtime terminal output.
+- **Command execution** – Run arbitrary shell commands (`npm install`, `npm run dev`, etc.) with real-time terminal output.
 - **Live preview** – Automatically capture dev-server previews and stream them inside the app.
 - **Error handling & logging** – Surface validation issues, process crashes, and AI errors with shadcn/ui alerts and detailed context.
 - **Multi-language support** – The sandbox can host Node.js, React, Express, Vite, or any framework supported by npm packages.